 In the camera edit mode there is a section called “Tools”.
 We call them virtual sensors and these help you gather detailed information about your areas of interest.
 With virtual sensors you can define specific areas within the camera's field such as streets, doors, parks etc. The list in endless.
 Our algorithms initially detect the object, and when it crosses the defined sensor, we count the object.

-Object is counted for when the center middle point of the object crosses the gate or zone.
+Object is counted for when the bottom edge center point of the object crosses the gate or zone.

 Gate sensor is exactly what it sounds like - a gate.
 You can draw a line on the camera’s field of view and if an object crosses that line (or..goes through the gate 😉), that object is counted.
 You have to give the gate a name as well.
 Gates also have the capability to show direction of travel.
 Each gate has an A side and a B side.
 It is possible to filter out if objects cross from: